t-flora/cpp-perf-foundations/day1-cmake-ci/README.md

 ## Configuring Github Actions CI
 The GitHub Actions workflow for this project is defined in `../.github/workflows/day1-ci.yml`.
 It provides automated CI (Continuous Integration) for every push or pull request that affects the `day1-cmake-ci` directory.
+Beware how you set up your branches - workflows will run on updates to all of them by default.

 **Key features:**
 - **Triggers:**